vmware-tanzu/tanzu-dev-portal/content/blog/remote-tips.md

 ---
 date: 2020-10-07
-description: 'VMware Tanzu Labs offers some tips for overcoming the challenges many are facing from transitioning to remote work due to COVID-19
+description: VMware Tanzu Labs offers some tips for overcoming the challenges many are facing from transitioning to remote work due to COVID-19

-  '
 lastmod: '2021-02-22'
 patterns: null
 team: